 - usually occurs at the age of 13

-- your breasts slowly develop into a more adult shape, with your nipple and areola swelling to produce a second mound that sits on top of the breast (the second mound will disappear once the rest of your breast develops)
+- your breasts slowly develop into a more adult shape, with your nipple and areola swelling to produce a secondary mound above the level of the breast (this will disappear after the rest of your breast has developed)

-- your pubic hair will start to look more adult-like in appearance, but will not spread to your inner thigh
+- your pubic hair will start to look more adult-like in appearance but won't have spread to your inner thighs

 - usually occurs at around 14 years of age